George Elbert Burr: Life

 A few years after his return to America, an attack of the flu prompted Burr to move to Denver for the benefit of his health.
 It was there, during summers spent in a cabin studio in a steep wooded canyon with panoramic views of the Rocky Mountains, that Burr began to concentrate on the work that made him famous.
 In 1910, he built a brick house and studio at 1325 Logan Street in Denver.
 The building was purchased by the Denver Woman's Press Club, which continues to own and operate it as a clubhouse.
 In 1924, the Burrs settled in Phoenix, Arizona, where he would remain for the rest of his life.
 The change of scenery gave him the opportunity to round out his oeuvre of Western landscapes with expansive views of the Sonoran and Mojave deserts.

 Today George Elbert Burr is widely considered to be one of the finest of the early 20th-century American etchers.
-His prints are in a number of prominent collections including the Smithsonian American Art Museum, the British Museum, the French National Print Collection, Luxembourg Gallery, Victoria and Albert Museum, the New York Public Library, Brooklyn Museum, Museum of Northern Arizona. and the Congressional Library in Washington, D.C.
+His prints are in a number of prominent collections including the Smithsonian American Art Museum, the British Museum, the Harvard Art Museums, the French National Print Collection, Luxembourg Gallery, Victoria and Albert Museum, the New York Public Library, Brooklyn Museum, Museum of Northern Arizona. and the Congressional Library in Washington, D.C.